raxod502/intuitive-explanations/tech/kalyn.md

 addq $0x42, 0x20(%r11, %rdi, 4)
 ```

-This instruction says that we should compute the value of `%r11 + %rdi
+This instruction says that we should figure out the value of `%r11 +
-* 4 + 0x20`, and add the value `0x42` to whatever is stored at that
+%rdi * 4 + 0x20`, and add the value `0x42` to whatever is stored at
-memory address.
+that memory address.

 The first thing we do is look at the [big table of
 opcodes](http://ref.x86asm.net/coder64-abc.html).
 There are quite a